1jour1vin

 Nose

-Supple, smooth, and very rich.
-Notes of dark fruit, chocolate, and blond tobacco.
-Mellow tannins.
-Very full-bodied.
+Smooth, velvety, and very rich.
+Notes of black fruit, chocolate, and blond tobacco.
+Well-integrated tannins.
+Very full-bodied

 Serve